Weekly Gem #169 A heavenly gate to hell

 Why It's Interesting

-This is a beautiful and (nowdays) very peaceful river, in an area that over the centuries was anything but.
+This is a beautiful and (nowadays) very peaceful river, in an area that over the centuries was anything but.